Transforming Computer Vision with AI and Generative AI

 Welcoming the next chapter in computer vision, Shuya is positive about agentic AI’s impacts on visual AI innovations for real-world challenges.

 "Instead of just detecting, we are moving towards active interpretation and response.
-The next era will see computer vision systems that not just observe, but understand and react.”them with other tech stacks for specific use cases." |
+The next era will see computer vision systems that not just observe, but understand and react.”

 These systems will interpret visual data in context, make informed decisions and initiate appropriate responses.
 Essentially, we can leverage the purpose-driven nature of agentic AI to complement our daily tasks and elevate computer vision capabilities to new heights.